nattadasu/ryuuRyuusei/README.md

 - `/seversettings member verify` - Verify memeber's MAL account after receiving verification code from either `/serversettings member register` or `/register` command, used when user can't invoke `/register`

+#### Host/Admin Settings

+> These commands are only available for bot host staff in current configured
+> server.

-- `/serversettings member verify_club` - Verify member's MAL account to the server that hosts the bot, used when user can't invoke `/verify`
+- `/hostsettings member verify` - Verify member's MAL account to the server that hosts the bot, used when user can't invoke `/verify`

 ### Randomization Commands